cachedpotato/Obsidian-vault/04 - Permanent Notes/Hash Map in Rust.md

   - Rust
 ---
 # Hash Map in Rust
-Hash map, compared to other collections, used less and lacks macro support for creating one, let alone not being included in the prelude.
+[[Hash Map|Hash maps]], compared to other collections, used less and lacks macro support for creating one, let alone not being included in the prelude.
 Still Hash maps are very useful.
 O(1) enjoyers anyone?
 ```rust
 use std::collections::HashMap
 let mut map: HashMap<String, u32> = HashMap::new();